scottgoering/HeaterMeter-wiki/HeaterMeter-Probes.md

 **Highly Recommended**

 Thermoworks Pro Series probes for their ChefAlarm system work well, and respond faster than ET-72/73 due to their smaller probe tips.
 Note these are thermistor-based probes, and not the high-precision Thermoworks thermocouple-based design.
 These probes are well built with better moisture resistance and larger temperature range too.
-The coefficients in LinkMeter may not be completely accurate because they are correlated off a ET-72/73 probe.
   * Cable length: 47 inches
   * Maximum working temperature: 644F
   * Maximum cable temperature: 700F